-Graphic design can be divided into these 3 components: colour, typography, and shape/layout; And when these three elements are used effectively, they create a design that is unique, impactful and memorable.
-We will be exploring each of these elements thoroughly to reveal how they contribute to the equation.
+I like to break down graphic design into these 3 components: colour, typography, and shape/layout, and when used effectively they create a design that is unique, impactful and memorable.
+Over the next 3 editions of the BTI Newsletter, we will be exploring each of these elements thoroughly to reveal how they contribute to the equation.
 This month we will be exploring the complexity of colour.

 Colour psychology is not an exact science, as individuals have their own predisposition towards colours based on their own life experience.
 That being said, when it’s applied to the general population there are reoccurring themes that are generally true.
 It is important to understand the general psychology behind colours when deciding what colours to use in your design.

-There are many different theories of colour emotions, each is slightly different, here are a few examples:
+There are many different theories of colour emotions, each are slightly different, here are a few examples:

 Colour psychology is so important because it gives you the ability to speak to your consumer and tell them all about your brand or product without saying a word.
 By using colour psychology effectively in the design process, you can ensure that the consumer gets a consistent message about your brand in what you say and how you look.